 Everything is prepared and simmered for hours to achieve that delicate texture.

-With vegan birria the process is more straightforward and takes a lot less time to prepare.
+So while the traditional meat-based birria takes a long time to make, with vegan birria the process is more straightforward and takes a lot less time to prepare.

 The spices and their quantities used in making birria can differ greatly.
 I say start off with a base (like my recipe) then adjust from there to your own taste.

-- guajillo chiles
+- guajillo peppers

 - ground black pepper